Sh 2-1

-Sh 2-1, also known as Sharpless 1, is a reflection nebula in the constellation of Scorpius with Pi Scorpii at its center.
-It appears as a modest brightness making it one of the easier Sharpless catalog objects to view.
-It features an apparent central star inside the nebulosity however it is not part its system nor a left over remnant.
+Sh 2-1, also known as Sharpless 1, is the combination of a diffuse HII emission nebula and reflection nebula in the constellation of Scorpius with Pi Scorpii at its center.
+It appears as a modest brightness making it one of the easier Sharpless catalog objects for amateur astronomers to view.
+It features an apparent central star, Pi Scorpii, inside the nebulosity however it is not part its system nor a left over remnant.

 The nebulous area is fairly large with an irregular shape appearing as a 180° arc shape surrounding a central star.
 The remnant has an apparent diameter that covers approximately 150' and an estimated distance of approximately 650ly away.